 King Louis was apparently not amused by these flights of fancy, and imprisoned Kerguelen in a château near Saumur.
 During the political upheaval of the French Revolution, Kerguelen was perceived to be a "victim of the monarchy", and was released.
 Appointed as manager of the port at Brest, he died in 1797.

 (click on image to enlarge)

 While waiting two years and three months to be rescued when their sloop Favorite was shipwrecked at Kerguelen in 1825, the British sealer and cartographer John Nunn and his crew spent some miserable months trying to survive on Saddle Island (now called Île de l'Ouest), buffeted by the merciless westerly winds.
-Nunn concluded that there was a better chance of being discovered on the southeastern part of the island, so his group gradually skirted the southern coast in search of a place to settle in.
+Nunn concluded that there was a better chance of being discovered on the southeastern part of Grande Terre, the main island, so his group gradually skirted the southern coast in search of a place to settle in.